PSUCompBio/db-frontend-docker/docker_scripts/TestingProcedures.md

-To test if the instance was created correctly
+# To test if the instance was created correctly

-1) Test MergePolyData (c++ based image creation used for ply-to-png creation for avatar3d) cd cd MergePolyData/build/examples/ply-to-png
+## Test ProjectedTexture (C++ based image creation used for ply-to-png creation for avatar3d)
+cd
+cd ProjectedTexture/build
-run: ../../ImageCapture model.ply model.jpg test.png
+run: xvfb-run ./ProjectedTexture ../model.ply ../model.jpg test.png
 ../
 .......